Less Pain after Hip and Knee Replacement

 Joint replacement is one of the most important surgical advances of the 20th century.
 It can eliminate severe and unrelenting pain from arthritis when conservative treatments, such as physical therapy and medications, don’t help.

 "Many people choose knee replacement so they can resume an active lifestyle.
-For many other individuals who have arthritis, it’s more basic," says Dr. Geoffey Westrich, Director of Joint Replacement Research in the Adult Reconstruction and Joint Replacement Service at Hospital for Special Surgery (HSS).
+For many other individuals who have arthritis, it’s more basic," says Dr. Geoffey Westrich, Director of Research Emeritus in the Adult Reconstruction and Joint Replacement Service at Hospital for Special Surgery (HSS).
 "A successful knee replacement means people can return to simple activities of daily living that most of us take for granted."

 Many people choose to have the procedure so they can get back to doing things they gave up because it hurt too much‐going out for a walk, shopping, playing with a child, enjoying a trip.
 For some, it means they will finally be able to get a good night’s sleep without being awakened by the pain.